-- 1. Games shall be played in accordance with the FIDE Laws of Chess, except as otherwise defined in these rules or other ICCF rules.
-The FIDE rules can be found at https://www.fide.com/fide/handbook.html?id=171&view=article.
-The most important difference in ICCF is that in case of an ICCF certified tablebase win, the 50 move rule is not applied in ICCF events. - 2.
+- 1. Games shall be played in accordance with the ICCF Laws of Correspondence Chess and the rules within this document.
+The ICCF Laws of Correspondence Chess can be found by going to the ICCF home page, clicking on "ICCF Rules", and clicking on "ICCF Laws of Correspondence Chess". - 2.
 The rules contained in this document will normally apply for all tournaments played using the ICCF Webserver, unless varied by tournament invitations (necessary), tournament announcements (necessary) and which will then be confirmed in the starting notices. - 3.
-A Tournament Director (TD) shall be appointed who shall be responsible for the conduct of the tournament and progress of the games. - 4.
-TEAM: Each team has a Team Captain who shall maintain contact on behalf of the players with the TD. - 5.
-If a player does not answer enquiries from either the TD and/or the Team Captain within (SERVER) 7 days or (POSTAL) 14 days plus the average time in the post both ways, without counting leave that had already been scheduled, that player may be deemed to have withdrawn from the tournament.
+A tournament director (TD) shall be appointed who shall be responsible for the conduct of the tournament and progress of the games. - 4.
+TEAM: Each team has a team captain who shall maintain contact on behalf of the players with the TD.

+5. If a player does not answer enquiries from either the TD and/or the team captain within (SERVER) 7 days or (POSTAL) 14 days plus the average time in the post both ways, without counting leave that had already been scheduled, that player may be deemed to have withdrawn from the tournament.
 A player who loses a game by exceeding a time limit can expect to receive such an enquiry.
 See also §2.12.
-[Reference for §2.2: Playing Rules Server & -Post, Playing Rule Guidelines]
+[Reference for §2.2: Playing Rules - Server & -Post, Playing Rule Guidelines]